 Support for the features and settings described in this section varies between devices.
-This icon the feature or setting is only available in some devices.
+This icon Ψ indicates that the feature or setting is only available in some devices.

-Show or hide the main menu.
-Access the release notes.
-Access the product help.

-The user menu contains:

-- Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account.

-Log out: Log out from the current account.
+\Rightarrow Show or hide the main menu. \bigotimes Access the release notes. \bigcirc Access the product help. \bigwedge Change the language.
+Set light theme or dark theme.
+Information about the user who is logged in. • $\stackrel{\longrightarrow}{\leftarrow}$ Change account : Log out from the current account and log in to a new account. • Log out : Log out from the current account.
+The context menu contains: Analytics data: Accept to share non-personal browser data.
+Feedback: Share any feedback to help us improve your user experience.
+Legal: View information about cookies and licenses.

-- The context menu contains: - Analytics data: Accept to share non-personal browser data. - Feedback: Share any feedback to help us improve your user experience. - Legal: View information about cookies and licenses. - About: View device information, including AXIS OS version and serial number. - Legacy device interface: Change the device's web interface to the legacy version.
+• About: View device information, including AXIS OS version and serial number.